Dozens unaccounted for in Mozambique after Islamist attack, rights groups say

 Two hotel workers told HRW that armed men had fired at people and buildings, including the hotel.

-An audio recording received by CNN from someone at the hotel on Thursday also included heavy gunfire.
+An audio recording received by CNN from someone at the hotel on Thursday included the sound of heavy gunfire.

 Mozambique's Defense Ministry said on Thursday that an army operation to restore security in Palma was underway but has provided no further updates.